 Services that are covered for you What you must pay when you get these services Fitness benefit (One Pass®) Benefits include: Fitness benefit provided through the One Pass® program to help members take control of their health and feel their best.
 The One Pass program includes: \$0 copay for the fitness benefit.
 Benefit includes memory fitness and physical fitness.
 Gyms and Fitness Locations: You have access to a wide variety of in-network gyms.
 Online Fitness: You have access to live, digital fitness classes and on-demand workouts.
-Fitness and Social Activities: You also have access to groups, clubs and social events.
-Brain Health: Access to online brain training made just for you.
+Fitness and Social Activities: You also have access to groups, clubs and social events. • Brain Health: Access to online brain training made just for you.
 For more information about participating gyms and fitness locations, or the program's benefits, please visit www.YourOnePass.com or call 1-877-504-6830 (TTY: 711).

-Hearing services

-Hearing Exam: 1 routine hearing exam per year.
+Services that are covered for you What you must pay when you get these services Services that are covered for you Hearing services Hearing Exam: 1 routine hearing exam per year.
 Hearing Aids: Up to two TruHearing-branded hearing aids every year (one per ear per year).
 Benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in various styles and colors and are available in rechargeable style options for an additional \$50 per aid.
 Benefit is combined in- and out-of-network.
 You must see a TruHearing provider to use this benefit.
-Call 1-833-312-1237 to schedule an appointment (for TTY, dial 711).

-Hearing aid purchase includes:

-- First year of follow-up provider visits

-- 60-day trial period

-- 3-year extended warranty

-- 80 batteries per aid for non-rechargeable models

-Benefit does not include or cover any of the following:

-- Additional cost for optional hearing aid rechargeability - Ear molds - Hearing aid accessories - Additional provider visits - Additional batteries; batteries when a rechargeable hearing aid is purchased - Hearing aids that are not TruHearing-branded hearing aids - Costs associated with loss & damage warranty claims

-Costs associated with excluded items are the responsibility of the member and not covered by the plan.

-Amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-Refer to Chapter 4, Section 1.2 for more information.

-\$0 copay for routine hearing exam (up to one per calendar year). \$40 copay for diagnostic exam to treat hearing and/or balance issues each calendar year.

-\$599 to \$899 copay for one TruHearing Advance hearing aid and one TruHearing Premium hearing aid (respectively).

-\$0 copay for first year of follow-up visits for hearing aid fitting and adjustments.
+Call 1-833-312-1236 to schedule an appointment (for TTY, dial 711).
+Hearing aid purchase includes: First year of follow-up provider visits 60-day trial period 3-year extended warranty 80 batteries per aid for non-rechargeable models Benefit does not include or cover any of the following: Additional cost for optional hearing aid rechargeability Ear molds Hearing aid accessories Additional provider visits Additional provider visits Costs associated with loss & damage warranty claims Costs associated with loss & damage warranty claims Costs associated with loss & damage warranty claims Costs associated with excluded items are the responsibility of the member and not covered by the plan. you get these services \$0 copay for routine hearing exam (up to one per calendar year). \$40 copay for diagnostic exam to treat hearing and/or balance issues each calendar year. \$599 to \$899 copay for one TruHearing Advance hearing aid and one TruHearing Premium hearing aid (respectively). \$0 copay for first year of follow-up visits for hearing aid fitting and adjustments.